 It also makes it difficult to navigate socially.
 I’m literally seeing, thinking, and feeling differently than the average person.
 I used to question my reality a lot since it seemed so different from others.
 It can feel extremely alienating and lonely (I’m happy to report this has improved greatly since understanding my autism better).

 I think most autistic individuals would relate to my internal experience of autism.
 Where it differs for most people is in how we handle things externally.

-Due to socialization (how girls are treated and taught differently than boys), most undiagnosed autistic girls learn to “mask” what they are feeling.
-Instead of physically expressing when they are comfortable, they hold the discomfort internally.
+Due to socialization (how girls are treated and taught differently than boys), most undiagnosed autistic girls learn to “mask” what they are internally experiencing.
+Instead of physically expressing when they are uncomfortable, they hold the discomfort internally.